limjiaxiang/dashes-with-dash/sg-carparks/README.md

 source activate yourenvname
 ```

-**3. Change current working directory on terminal to cloned repository directory where requirements.txt reside in**
+3. Change current working directory on terminal to cloned repository directory where requirements.txt reside in

 4. Install required libraries to newly created environment
 ```